dcarnelossi/vscode-django/README.md

 ### [Ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)
 Ruff is a linter and code formatter for Python that enforces a consistent style and helps you catch errors early.
 It supports PEP 8 compliance and can be configured to meet your specific coding standards.

-By utilizing these extensions, you can ensure your Django projects adhere to best practices, are easy to maintain, and are free from common coding errors.
-Start optimizing your VSCode environment today and experience the difference in your development workflow!